Top online payment options in Nigeria

 Their partnership with major local banks and long standing reputation has helped it into the top platforms to receive international payment in African countries.

 Among its notable advantages is that its vast network coverage for sending and disbursement allows for it to manage transactions seamlessly, for its millions of users.
-Also, its popularity and vast number of transactions increases user’s confidence on its platform however, one of its drawbacks is its very expensive charges.
-And it might take a number of days before your cash can be delivered for pick-up.
+Also, its popularity and vast number of transactions increases user’s confidence on its platform.

 Overall, western union is a good option for entrepreneur seeking a direct payment with clients who are more familiar with its platform and less open to using the newer and more popular payment options.
+And it can be a good option for most one off payment.

 One outstanding thing about Paystack is that it has integration options for different CMS platforms including WordPress.
 Meaning that if you have an online stores on those platforms, you can easily integrate its payment system for your clients.